Mana Neyestani

-Mana Neyestani (مانا نیستانی; born 29 May 1973) is an Iranian cartoonist, illustrator, and comic book creator.
-His work appears internationally in economic, intellectual, political and cultural magazines.
-He is particularly known for his work for reformist papers in Iran and Persian language websites Radio Zamaneh, Tavaana: E-Learning Institute for Iranian Civil Society, and IranWire.
+Mana Neyestani (مانا نیستانی; born 29 May 1973) is an Iranian cartoonist, illustrator, and comic book creator whose work appears internationally in economic, intellectual, political, and cultural magazines.
+Mana is particularly known for his work for reformist papers in Iran and Persian language websites Radio Zamaneh, Tavaana: E-Learning Institute for Iranian Civil Society, and IranWire.
 He is also well-known because of his cartoons about Iranian presidential election, 2009.
 He is the 2010 recipient of the Cartoonists Rights Network International Award for Courage in Editorial Cartooning.
-He lives in France.
+Mana lives in France.

 Early life

-Mana was born in Tehran, to an Iranian Azerbaijani family.
-His father Manouchehr Neyestani (1936 - 1981) was a well-known Iranian poet from Kerman and his mother is from Tehran.
-Touka Neyestani a fellow cartoonist as well is Mana's older brother.
+Mana was born in Tehran to an Iranian Azeri family.
+His father Manouchehr Neyestani (1936–1981) was a well-known Iranian poet from Kerman and his mother Azardokht Keshavarzi (1936–2021) was a high school teacher from Tehran.
+Touka Neyestani, a fellow cartoonist as well, is Mana's older brother.
 Mana has a master's degree in Architecture from the University of Tehran.